DA0-DA0/dao-dao-ui/packages/voting-module-adapter/README.md

 ## What is it?

 This is a voting module adapter package.
-It creates a common interface for various components and pieces of data that apps (namely `@dao-dao/dapp` and `@dao-dao/sda-base`) need to access which change based on the voting module used by the DAO.
+It creates a common interface for various components and pieces of data that apps need to access which change based on the voting module used by the DAO.
 For example, a DAO that uses `cwd-voting-cw20-staked` will need to display staking interfaces and wallet token balances, whereas `cwd-voting-cw4` will just need to display member voting weights.

 ## Why is this necessary?